 First, the formula and then the fraud:

-There is no Beta-sitosterol in the formula.
+There is no Beta-Sitosterol in the formula.
 ZERO.
-That would be like manufacturing a car, but not including an engine.
-Not only do they not have Beta-sitosterol, aka - the car engine, but they also do not have Zinc or Selenium!
+That would be like manufacturing a car, without including an engine.
+Not only do they not have Beta-Sitosterol, aka the car engine, but they also do not have Zinc or Selenium!

 Even the worst scam artists in the prostate supplement business still know enough to include Zinc and Selenium.
 They are known as the "manhood minerals", and are vital to any prostate formula.
 Think of them as the doors to the car!
+The main ingredient is the worthless herb Saw Palmetto.
 The con artists at Smarter-Reviews.com brag about sales, while consumers get fleeced!

 So, no engine.
 No doors.
 What a joke!

-But what is worse is the crooked marketing tactics used by this Los Angeles based group behind this product.
+But what is worse is the crooked marketing tactics used by Scale Media, the Los Angeles based scamsters behind this product.
 Prostate MD is promoted through a crooked website called Smarter-Reviews.com.
 You may have seen their ads.
 It claims that they review prostate supplements and give an independent ranking to the prostate pills it has reviewed.
 The reviews are supposedly done by a guy who only identifies himself as "Tom."

 Tom looks like a quality guy who might be a scientist or a journalist.
 But there is no person named Tom reviewing anything.
 The name is fake, and the photo is fake too.
 Tom is identified as " a lifelong nutrition enthusiast who recently retired from his career in pharmacology to write about natural health."
 As you will see, the photo of "Tom" is just an image they got off a website.
 It is fake.
 All the reviews are put together by the company who is behind Prostate MD.